Base Layout

 Assess Progress Success

-- Take notes of pain points and annoyances about the layout while getting up to 60 WPM, imo, and ...
+- Take notes of pain points and annoyances about the layout while getting up to 60 WPM, in my opinion, and ...

-- Make a decision somewhere between 60 and 100.
+- Make a decision somewhere between 60 and 100 WPM.
+I ended up making decisions at 80 WPM.

 - I feel like if you go much faster, you end up coping with some things to the point where you forget that you actually disliked them.